• Skip to main content

 Scoop out clotted cream and jam onto your plate, enough for one scone.

-Break apart a small bite-sized portion of the scone with your hands or if using a knife, cut the scone horizontally.
+Break apart a small bite-sized portion of the scone with your hands or if using a sharp knife, cut the scone horizontally.

 Use a knife to slather on cream and jam onto the broken-off piece of scone.